Facing Nuclear Annihilation, Seoul Shrugs

 The South Korean megacity has lived in the crosshairs of North Korean artillery for decades.
 What’s new is that the rest of the world is feeling the heat.

-On September 15, 1996, 26 North Korean commandoes slipped ashore near the South Korean town of Gangneung after their submarine floundered off the coast.
+On September 15, 1996, 26 North Korean commandoes slipped ashore near the South Korean town of Gangneung after their submarine foundered off the coast.
 The impromptu mini-invasion made international headlines, and tensions rose sharply for several weeks between the two countries as the South Korean military hunted down the infiltrators.
 Two dozen were killed.

 But in the city of Busan, where I’d been teaching English for more than a year, my friends seemed unconcerned; no one I knew was preparing for war.
 The only person I knew who was truly worried was my mother in Michigan.
 Was I safe?
 Wasn’t it a good idea to come home and get out of harm’s way?